 a. take full stock of their responsibilities in dealing with the energy challenges with which we are already confronted.
 Mere awareness that something must be done is today no longer sufficient – action must be taken now as a matter of urgency;

 b. debate the energy transition question in their deliberative assemblies so as to facilitate inclusion of this fundamental issue in all sectoral policies;

-d. seek systematically to achieve energy savings of municipal buildings and throughout the residential and tertiary sectors and encourage the public display of those buildings’ energy performance (from A to G);
+d. seek systematically to achieve energy savings in municipal buildings and throughout the residential and tertiary sectors and encourage the public display of those buildings’ energy performance (labelled from A to G);

-f. elaborate/define pluriannual sustainable energy action plans covering the following aspects: energy consumption, area planning, investment, energy production and distribution, setting an example for the population and local stakeholders, including quantified objectives and the associated budgets;
+f. set up/define pluriannual sustainable energy action plans covering the following aspects: energy consumption, area planning, investment, energy production and distribution, setting an example for the population and local and regional stakeholders, including quantified objectives and the associated budgets;

 g. irrespective of the European country concerned, join the Covenant of Mayors3 (as signatories for towns and as local co-ordinators for regions and provinces), which is nowadays the reference movement for local and regional authorities;

 h. appoint, in their executive bodies, policy heads responsible for energy, climate and sustainable development issues, and create or strengthen the corresponding committees;